kharchenkolab/conos/vignettes/walkthrough.md

 ## building graph ..done
 ```

-re-generate the embedding and visualize the sample distribution again:
+We can re-generate the embedding and visualize the sample distribution
+again:

 ```r